Forrester Wave™ and New Wave™ Vendor Review Policy

 - Occur outside of the fact-check and scorecard review phase.
 We don’t allow escalations during the courtesy preview period; at that point, the research is complete and not subject to further revisions.

 - Center on vendor concerns about other vendors.
 We do not consider escalations related to how other vendors in the evaluation scored or placed on the graphic.

 - Come from a vendor that did not fully participate in the research.
 For more information, see The Forrester Wave™ And The Forrester New Wave™ Incomplete Vendor Participation Policy.

 When appropriate, vendors can escalate their concerns along the following path:

 - The group director (GD).
 If disagreement remains after the initial escalation request, a vendor may then request an escalation to the GD (to whom the RD reports).
 The GD will decide whether the disagreement warrants further escalation.
-If the GD agrees to take an escalation call, the call will include the RD and the analyst for continuity as well as a peer from the senior research leadership team to provide perspective from outside the reporting structure responsible for the Forrester Wave in question.
+If the GD agrees to take an escalation call, the call will include the RD and the analyst for continuity.
 The GD may also decline the escalation request, in which case, Forrester will consider the research final.